Mayan Shaman Shares Philosophy and Healing Practices

 Air is the element that carries vital energy and the spirit of life.
 Chanting and prayer help bring powerful vibrations that heal a person’s mind, emotions, and body.
 The spiritual power of wind and sahumados (copal or burning aromas) purify and unblock the effects of blocked energy and emotional trauma.

 For the Maya healer, all illnesses exist within cold or hot energy fields.
 Mayan healing rituals take great care to control changes in temperature within and outside a person to bring a holistic healthy energy balance.

 Read: Enjoy learning about Mayan culture?
-Read BCD's travel guide to Mayan culture in Lake Atitlan, Guatemala!
+Read PAC's travel guide to Mayan culture in Lake Atitlan, Guatemala!

 Healing Practices of a Mayan Shaman

 Meg: Could you describe in general the healing practices of a Mayan shaman?

 Jose: All Mayan healers use only Mother Nature's gifts in their healing practices.
 Mainly, medicinal plants and aromatherapy are integrated but in treating some illnesses, body massages, wraps, infusions, and bone alignment are also necessary to purify the energy flow of the person.

 Those that experience the Mayan shaman of healing arts and rituals come to renew the vital energy fields of their physical, emotional, and mental bodies.
 These people come for the first time without truly understanding what they are about to experience yet they allow us to care for them and find release of their tensions, anxieties, body pains and toxins, as their soul unites with Nature.
 Their senses are soothed by Mother Nature's elements: smoothing plant oils, organic cacao butter and oils, gentle aromas of orchids, healing power of raw honey, clays, medicinal herbs and roots, and the healing pure energy of touch and prayer.